Souvik2040/Pair-Demo-for-Java/README.md

 2. PairDemo
 This more advanced class demonstrates how the Pair class may be used to return multiple inputs from a user through a method.

+3.PairDemo2
+This final class uses a secondary class Employee.
+Employee objects are created and are then used in Pair objects with Strings.